Federal Explainer

 • Oversaw the distribution of much of the largest-ever, one-time infusion of federal funds to public schools—the Elementary and Secondary School Emergency Relief funds.
 ESSER consisted of $190 billion sent in three rounds to help schools reopen from COVID-19 closures and aid students’ academic recovery from a pandemic-era dip in achievement.

 • Oversaw the revision of regulations under Title IX, the nation’s landmark law barring sex discrimination in federally funded education programs.
-The new regulations explicitly prohibit discrimination against students based on sexuality or gender identity.
-However, 26 states sued to stop the rule and secured injunctions pausing its enforcement.
-The pause also applies to individual schools and colleges in states that didn’t challenge the new regulation.
+The new regulations explicitly prohibited discrimination against students based on sexuality or gender identity.
+However, 26 states sued to stop the rule and secured injunctions pausing its enforcement in those states and at individual schools and colleges in states that didn’t challenge the new regulation.
+A federal judge struck down the new regulation on Jan.
+9, 2025.

 • Oversaw the launch of a streamlined Free Application for Federal Student Aid, or FAFSA.
 However, the new form’s launch was delayed and riddled with glitches.
 High school seniors from lower-income families were the most likely to abandon financial aid applications as the result of a delayed and continuously botched rollout, a review by the Government Accountability Office found.